A background pattern, diamond shapes fading out.

 Q. How is my rateable value calculated?

-A. A property’s rateable value is based upon an assessment of the annual rent in which the property would have been let in the open market, based on certain assumptions at the antecedent valuation date.
-For the 2023 Rating List, the date is 1 April 2021.
+A. Assessors calculate a property’s rateable value based on the annual rent it could achieve on the open market.
+They apply certain assumptions using an antecedent valuation date.
+For the 2023 Rating List, this date is 1 April 2021.

 Q. How are my business rates calculated?

-A. The rateable value of your property is multiplied by the Uniform Business Rate, also known as the multiplier, which is set annually by Central Government.
-In 2023/2024 this is £0.512, meaning you pay 51.2 Pence in the Pound against your property’s rateable value.
+A. Your business rates are calculated by multiplying your property’s rateable value by the Uniform Business Rate (UBR), also known as the multiplier.
+Central Government sets the multiplier each year.
+For 2023/24, it is £0.512, meaning you pay 51.2 pence in the pound on your property’s rateable value.

 Q. How can I appeal my rateable value?